On $1/2$ estimate for global Newlander-Nirenberg theorem: Preliminaries

-In practice, one would like to have an intrinsic definition of the space $\Bs^s_{p,q}(\Om)$, that is, one that does not use the extension.
-For $\Om$ which is bounded Lipschitz, this is indeed the main result of Rychkov's famous paper \cite{Ry99}.
+In practice, one would like to have an intrinsic definition of the space $\Bs^s_{p,q}(\Om)$.
+In a well-known paper \cite{Ry99}, Rychkov's showed that this is possible on a bounded bounded Lipschitz domain $\Om$.
 We now recall some useful construction from that paper.

 \begin{note} In $\R^d$, we use the $x_d$-directional cone $\Kb:= \{ (x',x_d): x_d > |x'| \}$ and its reflection